Project ECHO for telementoring and telehealth in rural global oncology

 An onsite Project ECHO 2-day training sponsored by the Dartmouth Center for Global Oncology with trainers from MD Anderson Cancer Center will be available to clinicians and related professionals at Norris Cotton Cancer Center at Dartmouth-Hitchcock Medical Center in early October 2019.

-To learn more about Project ECHO and to receive information about training, refer to the Dartmouth-Hitchcock Project ECHO page.
+To learn more about Project ECHO and to receive information about training, refer to the Project ECHO at Dartmouth-Hitchcock page.